FAQs and Useful Information

-Second, the University may have a legal obligation to report a compliance incident to an external agency e.g. Independent Commission Against Corruption.
+Second, the University and its controlled entities may have a legal obligation to report a compliance incident to an external agency e.g. Independent Commission Against Corruption.

 Third, it facilitates good and centralised record keeping.
 Compliance incidences can take time to resolve, and retention of information may assist the University, especially if other support services or resources need to be involved.
-The documentation also helps the University demonstrate the actions and intentions to adequately manage the incident.
+The documentation also helps to demonstrate the actions and intentions to adequately manage the incident.

 Fourth, it can help resolve similar compliance incidences for future staff, prevent duplication, and ensure efficiency.
 No compliance incident is too big or too small to report, and every report is important!

-Lastly, it mitigates / reduces of any future disputes or penalties as the University will be able to demonstrate a genuine effort to rectify the incident in a timely manner.
+Lastly, it mitigates / reduces of any future disputes or penalties as the University and its controlled entities will be able to demonstrate a genuine effort to rectify the incident in a timely manner.